Consensys/teku/.github/pull_request_template.md

 ## Documentation

 - [ ] I thought about documentation and added the `documentation` label to this PR if updates are required.

+- [ ] I thought about adding a changelog entry, and added one if I deemed necessary.